When talking about the growth mindset, Henry Ford’s famous phrase always comes to mind:

 When you do something wrong, don’t try to hide your mistake.
 Acknowledge it, show it to the class, and explain how you will continue to work to improve as a teacher.
 It’s difficult to see your own mistakes and make something positive of them, so your example of this will be valuable.

-In addition to helping your students boost their growth mindset, applying these keys can be helpful in your day to day.
+In addition to helping your students boost their growth mindset, applying these keys can be helpful in your own day-to-day life.

-And finally, I’ll use another of my favorite growth mindset phrases.
-I hope you get inspired!
+And finally, I’ll leave you with another of my favorite growth mindset phrases.
+I hope it inspires you!